darothmedia/plant-palace-v1/README.md

 ### **Overview**

-The game is structured like the classic “Traffic Jam” game, where you need to move cars out of the way in order to clear a path.
+The game is structured like the classic “Rush Hour” game, where you need to move cars out of the way in order to clear a path.

 Your apartment is a rectangular grid.
 The size of your apartment will change and get progressively smaller (more difficult) as the game progresses.
 The levels are: